TCGV/blog/_posts/2019-11-03-system-design-coherence.md

 * <b>Consistent</b>: System design decisions should be compatible, in agreement, with its current state.
 * <b>Unified whole</b>: System components should fit together, seamlessly working alongside each other.

-Below are listed five major practical guidelines on how to achieve system design coherence in software projects.
+Below are listed five major practical guidelines on how to manage system design coherence in software projects.

 1 - Create and follow codebase conventions
 ============